donggunn/devConfigs/README.md

 Copy tmux.desktop to your /usr/share/applications/ folder, keep in mind you need sudo permission to do so.

+To see the new app on unity reload its database with:

+	sudo update-desktop-database

 ## Gnome Terminal Theme